Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Stakeholder discussions

-The emerging Co-Benefits Atlas prototype described above allowed more engagement with external stakeholders.
-We presented the Atlas to 25 external stakeholders as part of dedicated onboarding sessions.
+The emerging UK Co-Benefits Atlas prototype described above allowed a first engagement with stakeholders external to the design process.
+We presented the Atlas to 25 such external stakeholders as part of dedicated onboarding sessions.
 We began these sessions as soon as the Atlas included a landing page and report pages for local authorities and co-benefits implemented with real data (Month~7).
 At this stage, any study would not qualify as an evaluation of the Atlas but as a means to assess some of the designs described in Section 4 and whether an atlas was a promising direction for trying to make the data in question accessible.
 Consequently, we were mostly interested in the following questions: \textit{a) What are people's \textbf{first impression} when engaging with the atlas and do they find it too complex?}, \textit{b) How do people \textbf{engage with the atlas} and what information do they look for?}, \textit{c) Which design features and characteristics cause \textbf{friction}?} and \textit{d) How do people \textbf{imagine using an atlas} for their work?}